 - Travel Awards Committee: Working in concert with the SCB Membership Manager and the SCB Awards Committee, oversee the call for travel awards, including the selection criteria, and manage the application review and selection process.

-Each ICCB is supported by up to 50 volunteers who onsite for eight hours.
-Onsite volunteers provide support in different areas, including registration assistance, hall monitoring, speaker ready room assistance, etc.).
+ICCB is supported by up to 50 volunteers who provide support in different areas, including session moderation.

-Onsite volunteers must be registered attendees and are sourced during the ICCB 2021 registration process.
+Volunteers must be registered attendees and are sourced during the ICCB 2021 registration process.
 Preference is given to students and SCB members from developing countries.
-Onsite volunteers receive a 50% refund on their cost of registration after the congress and upon confirmation of 8-hours of work performed at ICCB.